STORYFrom the street, for the street, to the street. New ideas, new stages, connections.

 ARIAL EVERYWHEREArial font face occupied Rider’s festival.
 The visual system was mainly typographical, based in our research made in the streets.
 We had an essential grid to highlight visual hierarchy and composition.
 Posters, facebook posts, banners and wheat-posters are unfoldments of this grid.

-DÁPRAFAZERRider's festival #dáprafazer had a great participation of people that were called “fazedores”, which literally means “doers”.
+DÁPRAFAZERRider's festival #dáprafazer had a great participation of people that were called “fazedores”, which literally means “makers”.
 They are proactive entrepreneurs, local producers.
 They’re self-taught artists, street musicians, digital creators and so on.
 They take advantages of limitations and create opportunities everywhere.
 Awe-inspiring people making awe-inspiring things.

 Art Direction + DesignLeandro Assis + Nícolas Martins + Eduardo Massá + Heitor Menezes